 - 1. As the men left Canaan to go home, Joshua blessed them.
 What do you think the significance of this could be?
 He also gave them some instructions.
 Why? - The angry Israelites gave 2 illustrations of the results of sin and rebellion.
 These are serious accusations made without enough information.
 What is the result of this?
 Peor Numbers 25 Achan Joshua 7: 1 26 - 3.
 What did the Israelites do right/wrong?
 Do you think they went expecting reconciliation? - 4.
 There is a great deal of concern for the next generation in this story.
-What are some of your observations about why this would be and what they did about it? - 3.
-Do you have any illustrations of reconciliation that have resulted in a clear declaration that "The LORD IS GOD"?
+What are some of your observations about why this would be and what they did about it?

+5.Do you have any illustrations of reconciliation which have resulted in a clear declaration - "The LORD IS GOD"?

 To invite someone to tell you "their story", to listen with care and openness, to receive the truth and change your mind is not easy.
 To be misunderstood and yet be able to tell the truth without defensiveness and to remain calm and clear and stay focused is not easy.
-What is the Lord's invitation to you today?
 Is there a chance that you have misunderstood someone else's motives?
 Are you ready for reconciliation?
-It is always God's desire for us to experience healing in all of our personal relationships and He will give you the courage that you need if you are willing.
+It is always God's desire for us to experience healing in all of our personal relationships and He will give you the courage you need if you are willing.
+What is the God's invitation to you today?